When to visit the vet?

 Diagnosis

 The diagnosis of hydronephrosis begins with a thorough clinical examination by the veterinarian.
-The veterinarian will palpate the dog’s abdomen to look for enlarged kidneys and assess the dog’s general condition.
+The vet will palpate the dog’s abdomen to check for enlarged kidneys and assess the dog’s general condition.

 Imaging procedures are crucial for diagnosis.
-Ultrasounds are particularly useful for visualizing the structure of the kidneys and determining whether there is fluid accumulation.
-X-rays can also be helpful in assessing the size of the kidneys and the course of the urinary tract.
+Ultrasound examinations are particularly useful for visualizing the structure of the kidneys and determining if there is fluid accumulation.
+X-rays can also be helpful in assessing the size of the kidneys and the path of the urinary tract.

-In addition, blood and urine tests can be performed to assess Kidney function impaired and identify possible infections or other underlying causes.
-In some cases, a contrast study may be necessary to more accurately assess the patency of the urinary tract.
+Additionally, blood and urine tests can be performed to evaluate kidney function and identify possible infections or other underlying causes.
+In some cases, a contrast medium study may be required to more accurately assess the patency of the urinary tract.

 Therapy

 For infections, antibiotics are often prescribed to reduce inflammation and normalize urine flow.
-If a neurological disorder is present, medications can be used to improve bladder control.
+If a neurological disorder is present, medications to improve bladder control may be used.

 In severe cases where the kidney is severely damaged, a nephrectomy, or removal of the affected kidney, may be necessary.
 Dogs can live well with only one healthy kidney, provided the remaining kidney is functional.